ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/external-replication-task.markdown

 2. **Task Name** (Optional)
    * Choose a name of your choice
-   * If no name is given then RavenDB server will create one for you based on the defined connection string
+   * If no name is given then the RavenDB server will create one for you based on the defined connection string

 3. **Set Replication Delay Time** (Optional)
    * If a delay time is set then data will be replicated only after this time period has passed for each data change.
-   * Having a delayed instance of a database allows you to "go back in time" and undo contamination to your data due to an attack, faulty patch script or other human errors.
+   * Having a delayed instance of a database allows you to "go back in time" and undo contamination to your data due to an attack, faulty patch script, or other human errors.
      * This doesn't replace the need to [safely backup your databases](../../../../studio/database/tasks/backup-task), but it does provide a way to stay online while repairing.

 4. **Set Preferred Responsible Node** (Optional)